trustoverip/TechArch/spec.md

 With regard to the first design goal, establishing trust between parties requires that each party develop confidence in the following properties of their relationship:

-1. **Authenticity:** is the receiver of a communication able to verify that it originated from the expected sender and has not been tampered with?[^1]
+1. **Authenticity:** is the receiver of a communication able to verify that it originated from the sender and has not been tampered with?[^1]
 2. **Confidentiality:** is the contents of a communication protected so only authorized parties have access?
 3. **Privacy:** will the expectations of each party with respect to usage of shared information be honored by the other parties?